HPV vaccines can help prevent cancer later in life

 “The benefit of the vaccine is so great because you can prevent cancer in the long run, and it’s not the only cancer it can help prevent.
 There are other HPV-related cancers out there,” Dr. Thakkar says.

 Talk to your child’s pediatrician to learn more about vaccination against HPV.
 Need a pediatrician?
-Look here if you live in Illinois.
-Look here if you live in Wisconsin.
+Find one: Illinois or Wisconsin.

 Related Posts